maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 </style>
 ```

-As you can see above, we've replaced all the regular HTML elements with separate Vue.js components.
+As you can see above, **we've replaced all the regular HTML elements with separate Vue.js components**.
 Each component is self contained and has its own styles.

 ### Benchmark